MihailoIsakov/ec-700-ep2/README.md

 `make obj-intel64 code.so`
 Don't ask me why we just provide `code.so`, instead of `code.cpp`, I don't wanna look into the makefiles.

+To run pin on some command, do:
+`./runpin pintools/obj-intel64/some_pintool.se some_command`